April 27, 2022 is Denim Day

 The following day the women of the Italian Legislature protested this decision by wearing jeans to work.
 As news of the decision spread, so did the protests.
-In 1999, an agency in Los Angeles, CA established the first Denim Day in the US—a tradition that has grown and continued since.
+In 1999, Peace Over Violence, an agency in Los Angeles, CA established the first Denim Day in the US — a tradition that has grown and continued since.

 Ways to Get Involved